salilab/imp/modules/rmf/dependency/RMF/doc/Executables.md

 # rmf_cat # {#rmf_cat}

-`rmf_cat` creates a new rmf by concatenating several.
+`rmf_cat` creates a new %RMF file by concatenating several.
 Each file must have the same hierarchical structure.

     Combine two or more rmf files.
     Usage: ./bin/rmf_cat input_1.rmf input_2.rmf ... output.rmf